Desarol/redux-persist-typed/README.md

 You should see the test fail as you will need to copy in the new MD5 hash of the file and with that you should also bump the version number.

+## Limitations

+In practise, a typical implementation of Redux might have scattered type definitions across multiple files.
+In this case, the test should be updated to reflect which particular files the Redux reducer depends upon.

+Importing a file into your `types.ts` file will cause an initial change in the hash but subsequent changes to that imported file will no longer flag as requiring a version bump!
+To get around this we again need to explicitly include these dependencies.